-To assist Secure Track youth in establishing financial stability through employment, they will have access to the RISEUP program, a customer service and sales curriculum, as they prepare for their release from ICJH.
+To assist ST youth in establishing financial stability through employment, Secure Track youth will have access to the RISEUP program, a customer service and sales curriculum, as they prepare for their release from ICJH.
 RISEUP is designed to help youth take their first steps toward promising careers and advancement in the retail industry regardless of their educational backgrounds or economic means.
-RISEUP provides youth with a three-year accreditation that covers retail basic knowledge to advanced selling skills and helps job seekers get the skills they need to secure jobs in retail sales.
+RISEUP provides youth with a three year accreditation that covers retail basic knowledge to advanced selling skills and helps job seekers get the skills they need to secure jobs in retail.

-In 2023, two ST youth earned the opportunity to leave ICJH and job search within their community and one youth received their RISEUP 4-year certification in Customers Service and Sales.
-Through this hands-on approach youth were provided with the proper work force attire and taken to multiple job sites to apply for employment.
+In 2024, three ST youth earned the opportunity to leave ICJH and job search within their community and all three youth received their RISEUP 3-year certification in Customers Service and Sales.
+Through this hands-on approach youth were provided the proper work force attire and taken to multiple job sites to apply for employment.